MinghaoLin2000/MinghaoLin2000.github.io/_pages/about.md

 ---

 I am currently a visiting scholar at the University of Colorado Boulder, advised by [Prof Yueqi Chen](http://www.personal.psu.edu/yxc431/).
-And I am also a perspective Phd student 2023 fall.
+And I am also a prospective PhD student 2023 fall.
 I received my bachelor degree from Jiangxi Normal University.
-At Jiangxi Normal University, I found the CTF security team [风信子信息安全工作室](https://www.jxnusec.cn/) which has become the top-tier CTF university team in China.
+At Jiangxi Normal University, I created the CTF security team [风信子信息安全工作室](https://www.jxnusec.cn/) which has become the top-tier CTF university team in China.

 My research interest focus on system security and design automatic tool to find more vulnerabilities.

 Work experience